This Week's News

 PLEASE ALSO CHECK OUT OUR TWITTER AND FACEBOOK PAGES

-Once again, last week’s attendance was very good!
-Our whole school attendance figure was 97.79%.
-All classes were above 95.00%.
-Year 3 were the best attenders with 99.67%.
-Our whole school attendance since September crept up to 97.25%.
+Last week’s attendance dipped.
+Our whole school attendance figure was 96.33%.
+Three classes were below 95.00%.
+Year 3 were the best attenders with 99.33%.
+Our whole school attendance since September now stands at 97.32%.
 We all need to try hard to get above 98%, which would be fantastic!